Step 4: Assign an Elastic IP Address to Your Instance

 In the dialog box, choose Instance from the Associate with list, and then select your instance from the Instance list.
 Choose Yes, Associate when you're done.

 Your instance is now accessible from the Internet.
 You can connect to your instance through its Elastic IP address using SSH or Remote Desktop from your home network.
 For more information about how to connect to a Linux instance, see Connecting to Your Linux Instance in the Amazon EC2 User Guide for Linux Instances.
-For more information about how to connect to a Windows instance, see Connect to Your Windows Instance Using RDP in the Amazon EC2 User Guide for Microsoft Windows Instances.
+For more information about how to connect to a Windows instance, see Connect to Your Windows Instance Using RDP in the Amazon EC2 User Guide for Windows Instances.

 This completes the exercise; you can choose to continue using your instance in your VPC, or if you do not need the instance, you can terminate it and release its Elastic IP address to avoid incurring charges for them.
 You can also delete your VPC — note that you are not charged for the VPC and VPC components created in this exercise (such as the subnets and route tables).